Selenium is an umbrella project for a range of tools and libraries

 as Cucumber or Robotium.
 Frameworks may also be written and used for

-things such as manipulating or configuring the system under test, data
+tasks such as manipulating or configuring the system under test, data

 creation, test oracles, etc.